NaailC/pet-store/README.md

 ## Future Improvements

-But if given more time, the next step would’ve been to:
+If given more time, the next step would’ve been to:
 - allow multiple Environment Support to allow a developer to test their new features on an environment before merging their changes to the main branch
 - write integration tests and aim for high coverage